 How much of our history do you know?

 The club is proud of it’s long-standing history, central to the village of Lancing.
-The committee, in particular Ron George, are currently in the process of collating much of the older history of the Lancers, founded in what is now believed to be 1938, not what has long been accepted as 1941.
-The long-term aspiration is to publish a book about the club and it’s history, from it’s foundation, achievements, historic players & talent, the war, and the present day.
+The committee, in particular Ron George, are currently in the process of collating much of the older history of the Lancers, founded in 1941.
+The long-term aspiration is to publish a book and/or website about the club and it’s history, from it’s foundation, achievements, historic players & talent, the war, and the present day.

 The club was established in 1941, initially as a multi-sport club under the name Lancing Athletic.
 They joined the Brighton, Hove & District League in 1946 and went on to win the Division One and League Cup double in their first season.
 The club applied to join the Sussex County League, but were rejected.
 However, after retaining the Brighton, Hove & District League title in 1947–48, the club were then admitted to the Sussex County League, at which point they became a separate organisation to the remainder of the sports club.
 They were Sussex County League runners-up in 1949–50, only missing out on the title on goal average.
 When the league gained a second division in 1952 the club became members of Division One, but were relegated to Division Two after finishing bottom of the table in 1956–57.